mendezugenbuehler/memory-game/README.md

 # 🍄 Power Up via Memory
-My project is a memory game based off the original NES Super Mario Brothers game.
-The goal is to find all 6 pairs & collect all of the coins in the process.
+My project is a memory card matching game based off a theme of the original NES Super Mario Bros game.
+The objective is to match pairs of the power up images by flipping over the cards & remembering their positons.
+As you match cards you gain "coins" in the process.

 ## Technologies
 - HTML5